A Midsummer Night's Dream Theme of Love

 Above all else, A Midsummer Night's Dream explores the nature of romantic love.
 Its conclusion?
-The pursuit of love has the capacity to make us irrational and foolish.
-In the play, magic love juice causes characters to fall erratically in and out of love as they chase each other around the woods, where a Fairy Queen literally falls in love with a jackass.
+The pursuit of love has the capacity to make us irrational, foolish idiots.
+In the play, magic love juice causes characters to fall erratically in and out of love as they chase each other around the woods, and makes a Fairy Queen fall in love with a literal jackass.
 By literalizing the familiar cliché that "the course of true love never did run smooth," Shakespeare suggests that love really is an obstacle course that turns us all into madmen.
+Or in the immortal words of Pat Benatar: Love is a battlefield.

 Shakespeare's play suggests that we are all fickle and irrational creatures when it comes to love.